Thermoplastics

 Step 9) To wear your mask, you can use it with fashion tape or spirit gum.
 I usually go with the tape.
 You can also attach elastic by stapling or gluing it to the sides.

-cosplay mask
+cosplay mask inside with tape

 Inside of mask with fashion tape adhesive